 During the past few weeks, I’ve been thinking a lot about this quote from Mr. Rogers: “When I was a boy and I would see scary things in the news, my mother would say to me, ‘Look for the helpers.
 You will always find people who are helping”.
 How is that related to your child’s sleep?
 Keep on reading.

-So as we all try to navigate these scary times together, I started thinking about how I could be a helper, and since my expertise is young children and sleep, I wanted to share a few things with you in the hope that you’ll find them helpful.
+So as we all try to navigate these scary times together.
+I started thinking about how I could be a helper.
+Since my expertise is young children and sleep, I wanted to share a few things with you in the hope that you’ll find them helpful.

 However, there are some “tricks” you can try – starting tonight – that can make a big difference!
-So with that in mind, today I’d like to share with you five short pieces of free sleep advice (and a couple of bonus tips) that you can start trying over the next few nights to get your child sleeping better.
+So with that in mind, today I’d like to share with you five short pieces of free sleep advice (and a couple of bonus tips).
+You can start trying them over the next few nights to get your child’s sleeping better.

 Sleep Shortcut #1: Watch the Waking Hours

-One of the BIGGEST enemies of sleep – especially for babies and toddlers – is overtiredness, and many parents are surprised to learn just how soon their children get overtired!
+One of the BIGGEST enemies of sleep – especially for babies and toddlers – is overtiredness.
+Many parents are surprised to learn just how soon their children get overtired!